core-wg/resource-directory/draft-ietf-core-resource-directory.md

 specification MUST have an equivalent serialization in the application/link-format content format.

-## Discovery {#discovery}
+## Base URI Discovery {#discovery}

-Before an endpoint can make use of an RD, it must first know the RD's address and port, and the path of its RD Function Set.
-There can be several mechanisms for discovering the RD including assuming a default location (e.g. on an Edge Router in a LoWPAN), by assigning an anycast address to the RD, using DHCP, or by discovering the RD using the CoRE Link Format (see also
-{{simple_finding}}).
-This section defines discovery of the RD using the well-known interface of the CoRE Link Format {{RFC6690}} as the required mechanism.
+Before an endpoint can make use of an RD, it must first know the RD's address and port, and the base URI information for its REST API.
+This section defines discovery of the RD and its base URI using the well-known interface of the CoRE Link Format {{RFC6690}}.
 It is however expected that RDs will also be discoverable via other methods depending on the deployment.

-Discovery of the RD function set is performed by sending either a multicast or unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter {{RFC6690}} with the value "core.rd" in the query string.
-Likewise, a Resource Type parameter value of "core.rd-lookup" is used to discover the RD Lookup Function Set.
-Upon success, the response will contain a payload with a link format entry for each RD discovered, with the URL indicating the root resource of the RD.
+Discovery of the RD base URI is performed by sending either a multicast or unicast GET request to `/.well-known/core` and including a Resource Type (rt) parameter {{RFC6690}} with the value "core.rd" in the query string.
+Likewise, a Resource Type parameter value of "core.rd-lookup\*" is used to discover the base URI for RD Lookup operations, and "core.gp" is used to discover the base URI for RD Group operations.
+Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the base URI of the RD function returned and the corresponding Resource Type.
 When performing multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network.

 A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" link attribute, as shown in the example below.
 Clients MAY use these hints to select alternate content-formats for interaction with the Resource Directory.